It was in a session of my Team, Management and Leadership Program by Landmark Worldwide that I heard this.

 Don’t Know is a great place to be.

 For a moment it stopped me in my tracks and the cynical mind said “what rubbish!”.
 “Don’t know” has been such a spoilt sport.
 Stopping me from so much in life.
 From Simple to Significant.
 I had just missed out joining the Navratri Dandiya in my apartment because I didn’t know anyone there.
 On the other end I don’t know who will take care of me when I am old and frail is a paralysing thought.
-What's so great about it?
-How can it be so great?
+What’s so great about it?
+That just didn’t make any sense.

 There is a whole lot of premium given to knowing in our world and education.
-Right from a 18 month old identifying the red round fruit as Apple, to a 40 something CEO projecting exactly how the next five years will roll out.
+Right from a toddler identifying the red round fruit as Apple, to a 40 something CEO projecting exactly how the next five years will roll out.
 It’s simple.
-The Yays are reserved for knowing, the Boos for not knowing .
+The Yay’s!!! are reserved for knowing, the Boo’s for not knowing .

-But after the initial Nah! the insights seeped in.
+But after the initial Nah! the insights started seeping in.
 It’s so true.
-The known is already known and nothing extraordinary or miraculous can happen there.
+The known is already known, the extraordinary or miraculous doesn’t happen there.
 That’s the domain of the unknown.
 When I say I don’t know and bring curiosity to that state of don’t know a lot becomes possible.
-Or rather as my coaches in Landmark will say ‘anything is possible’.
+Or rather as my coaches in Landmark will say anything becomes possible.

 Dad lived for a few more months and then left us on 2nd October 2011.
 But he had given me the most precious learning of my life.
 Miracles happen when you embrace the Don’t Know space.
-And the Leaders in the Landmark Session were saying just that.
+The Leaders in the Landmark Session were saying just that.

 To tell you a secret, I realise I have a funny relationship with Don’t Know.
 It controls me, comes in the way , stops me from regular everyday stuff like joining the Navratri celebration of my apartment or trying a new haircut.
 Even just thinking of unknown possible future trials of life unnerves me.
 And yet when presented with Life’s big tickets like sudden job loss or complete breakdown in a precious relationship, when I find myself standing at the edge I am able to suspend the need to know, to find logical answers.
 I can embrace ‘Don’t know’ with equanimity, openness and curiosity.
 What then emerges is nothing short of miracle.

-I love the way Shinzen Young talks about the Don’t know mind – Equanimity with Don’t Know is the basis of an extraordinary, new kind of knowing.
+I love the way Shinzen Young talks about it – Equanimity with Don’t Know is the basis of an extraordinary, new kind of knowing.

 That said, will I step out and join the Navratri celebration in my apartment this year ?
 Well… uh.. ummm… I don’t know !